garryya/ssfiless/README.md

    * GET - get file content
    * DELETE - remove a file (voluntary added, not in requirements)
 * configuration and files metadata stored in conf-file style DB (ssfiless.conf)
+* files are stored encrypted on disk, encryption keys in DB next to the file (bad!)
 * cleanup runs periodically and removes old files from both DB and disk (the frequency and file age are configurable)

 #### Usage examples using client tool and the command line: